Turn your Smartphone

 Fabio Cherstich

-Fabio Cherstich is a director and set designer for Theater and Opera.He has worked in numerous theaters in Italy and abroad, including the Marinsky Theater in St. Petersburg, Teatro Massimo in Palermo, Teatro dell'Opera in Rome, Auditorium Parco della Musica in Rome, Opera d'Avignon, Opera de Marseille, Theatre Maillon de Strasburg, Teatro Argentina in Rome.
+Fabio Cherstich is a director and set designer for Theater and Opera.He has worked in numerous Italian and foreign theaters, including the Marinsky Theater in San Pietroburgo, Teatro Massimo in Palermo, Teatro dell'Opera in Rome, Auditorium Parco della Musica in Rome, Opera d'Avignon, Opera de Marseille, Theatre Maillon de Strasburg, Teatro Argentina in Rome.
 He is the creator and director of the opera on the road project Operacamion described by the NY to Times as "a unique project capable of taking 'opera back to its roots."
 His passion for visual art, design and contemporary art languages converge in his work.
 Since 2012 he has collaborated with Andrée Ruth Shammah at the Franco Parenti Theater in Milan and teaches aesthetics and history of contemporary directing at the Paolo Grassi School of Dramatic Art, the Milan Film School and the Free University of Communication IULM.

 Press Review